Knowledge sources for Rovo agent scenarios

 Deep research mode

-If you choose to customize the type of knowledge your agent has, you can turn on Deep research mode to enhance how your agent “thinks” about that information.
-This is similar to selecting Deep research mode in Rovo Chat, effectively turning your agent into a research assistant.
-It will consider user prompts more broadly and deeply.
-And it will respond with comprehensive, reports that follow the formatting, tone, and structure you outline in the agent instructions.
-This mode is most useful in scenarios where your agent needs to conduct heavyweight evidence-based research.
+It’s similar to selecting Deep research mode in Rovo Chat, effectively turning your agent into a research assistant.
+It considers user prompts more broadly and deeply — and it responds with comprehensive reports that follow the formatting, tone, and structure you outline in the agent instructions.

 Considerations for Deep research

-By tying an agent’s research capability to specific custom scenarios, you control which questions trigger this mode.
+By tying an agent’s research capability to specific custom scenarios, you control which questions trigger this mode, but the agent will respond in Deep research mode any time a user’s prompt triggers that scenario.
 This differs from Rovo Chat, where users select the mode as part of their prompt.

 Agents with deep research–enabled scenarios can also be triggered in automations, allowing agents to generate in-depth research reports as part of automated workflows or scheduled processes.